markliu02/markliu02.github.io/_pages/about.md

 I am currently an associate professor (not tenured yet) at the [Department of Foreign Languages and Literatures](https://www.dfll.tsinghua.edu.cn/index.htm) of Tsinghua University.
 Prior to this, I completed my Ph.D in the [Rutgers Department of Linguistics](https://ling.rutgers.edu), and briefly worked at Hunan University.

 My research focuses on the  semantics of natural language, and its interface with pragmatics and syntax, from a cross-linguistic perspective.
-The phenomena I have worked on include focus particles (*only, even, also*), quantification (universal quantification, *wh*-quantification), conditionals.
+The phenomena I have worked on include focus particles (*only, even, also*), quantification (universal quantification, *wh*-quantification), conditionals and exceptives.

+At Tsinghua I teach courses at the undergraduate and graduate levels in formal semantics and formal pragmatics.
+I also teach a seminar in the Spring semantics on a specific topic in Mandarin.